emkeator/svg-animations/README.md

 ```

 That's a basic animation with SVG!
 This repo contains a few more examples, including:
-  --Smoothly changing the color of a circle between red and blue, going through purple.
+  *Smoothly changing the color of a circle between red and blue, going through purple.
-  --Animating with keyframes in CSS to make flames move.
+  *Animating with keyframes in CSS to make flames move.
-  --Using requestAnimationFrame and a gradient to animate an SVG that could serve as a button.
+  *Using requestAnimationFrame and a gradient to animate an SVG that could serve as a button.
-  --A fun example of a rotating compass (that would definitely get you lost)
+  *A fun example of a rotating compass (that would definitely get you lost)
-  --Another fun example of a clock that actually tracks the seconds/minutes/hours, using requestAnimationFrame (note: it starts at midnight and runs while the page is open to the user.
+  *Another fun example of a clock that actually tracks the seconds/minutes/hours, using requestAnimationFrame (note: it starts at midnight and runs while the page is open to the user.
 Functionality to relate to actual hour/minute/second pending)
-  --An example of "writing" words with SVG animations.
+  *An example of "writing" words with SVG animations.
-  --Another example of writing words with SVG animations, that also changes color.
+  *Another example of writing words with SVG animations, that also changes color.
-  --My favorite example - an SVG animation that brings to life Van Gogh's "Starry Night"!
+  *My favorite example - an SVG animation that brings to life Van Gogh's "Starry Night"!